laforge49/asynchronous-entities/README.md

 When a request is to be processed by a subtree of entities, the child sends a acquire message to the appropriate child entities.
 The acquire message exits the go block without issuing a subsequent read, which blocks any further requests.
 When the child reads the acquire message, the sender receives control indicating that the child is acquired.
 And once all the child entities are acquired, the operation designated by the original request can proceed.
 On completion of the top-level request, a new go block for processing requests is initiated for each of the acquired entities and the next request for the entity can be read.

-The persistent map of an entity has a map entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.
+Entries in the persistent map of an entity may have the following entry keys and values:
+* :NAME, The name of the entity.
+  (When a name is converted to a keyword, illegal characters like space are encoded.)

-The persistent map of an entity may have a map entry with a key of :CHILDVECTORS and a value which is a persistent map whose values are vectors holding the keys of various children.
+* :CHILDVECTORS, A persistent map whose values are vectors holding the keys of various children.

-The persistent map of an entity may also have a map entry with a key of :PARENTVECTORS and a value which is a persistent map whose values are vectors of various parents.
+* :PARENTVECTORS, A persistent map whose values are vectors of the keys of various parents.

 ## Contexts

 A context is an entity with a map entry in its persistent map with a key of :ENTITIES and whose value is a persistent map of entities.
-A persistent map rather than an ordered set is used here for scaling considerations.
+(A persistent map rather than an ordered set is used here for scaling considerations.)

 A context is not a child of another entity.

-The persistent map of an entity has a map entry with a key of :CONTEXTS and a value which is a vector of the keys of the contexts for which that entity is a member.

-When a parent/child relation is broken and the child only has one parent, then the child is removed from the contexts for which it is a member, along with all the children of that child entity recursively, again, so long as those children only have a single parent.
+When a parent/child relation is broken and the child only has one parent, then the child is removed from the context of which it is a member, along with all the children of that child entity recursively, again, so long as those children only have a single parent.

-Note that the value of a entity is the same reguardless of the context by which it is accessed.

-There is a further restriction that the child entity must be a member of the same context as its parent.

 ## Environments

 An environment is an atom holding a persistent map.
-One of the map entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts, the keys being the names of those contexts.
+One of the map entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts.

 Functions which modify state require an environment parameter.
 Multiple environments may be present, allowing different versions of the environment to be